 The introduction of strapping in 2008 caused the average door spread to decrease from more than 50 m in 2006-2007 to 45-48 m in 2008-2012 (Table 4).
 The former relationship of increased door spread with increased depth disappeared with the introduction of strapping.
 In 2013-2016, however, mean door spread has varied between 48 and 51 m.
 In 2015 and 2016, there was also a positive relationship between door spread and depth (Table 4, Fig. 6).
 It is unclear why the use of strapping did not prevent this.
 Door spread was high in 2017 with a mean of 52.5 m, but with low variation around the mean and no relationship with depth.
-According to standards for research trawling at IMR, door spread should be between 48 and 52 m.
-The interannual difference in door spread is not corrected for in the calculations.
+Following standards for research trawling at IMR, door spread should be between 48 and 52 m (https://kvalitet.hi.no/docs/pub/dok06004.pdf).
+In 2018, however, mean door spread was 55.0 m.
+Door spread during the sea trial had been within acceptable limits, but on the softer bottom on shrimp grounds, door spread increased.
+It was concluded that the strapping rope needs to be shortened from 15 to 10 m on next year's survey.

+The inter-annual difference in door spread is not corrected for in the calculations.